-Multi Core Support
+Option Description

-This field specifies whether the process has one or all cores enabled.
+Multi Core Support This field specifies whether the process has one or all cores enabled.
 The performance of some applications improves with the additional cores.
 This option is enabled by default.
 Allows you to enable or disable multi-core support for the processor.
-The installed processor supports two cores.
-If you enable Multi Core Support, two cores are enabled.
+The installed processor supports four cores.
+If you enable Multi Core Support, four cores are enabled.
 If you disable Multi Core Support, one core is enabled.

-• Enable Multi Core Support
+Enable Multi Core Support

-Intel SpeedStep
+Default setting: The option is enabled.

-Allows you to enable or disable the Intel SpeedStep feature.
+Intel SpeedStep Allows you to enable or disable the Intel SpeedStep feature.

-• Enable Intel SpeedStep
+Enable Intel SpeedStep

-C-States Control
+Default setting: The option is enabled.

-Allows you to enable or disable the additional processor sleep states.
+C-States Control Allows you to enable or disable the additional processor sleep states.

-• C states
+C states

-Intel TurboBoost
+Default setting: The option is enabled.

-Allows you to enable or disable the Intel TurboBoost mode of the processor.
+Intel TurboBoost Allows you to enable or disable the Intel TurboBoost mode of the processor.

-• Enable Intel TurboBoost
+Enable Intel TurboBoost

-Hyper-Thread Control Allows you to enable or disable the Hyper-Threading in the processor.
+Option Description Default setting: The option is enabled.
+Hyper-Thread Control Allows you to enable or disable the Hyper-Threading in the processor.DisabledEnabled